The Apple ‘N Pork Festival

 What began in 1967 as a small fundraiser with a single kettle of soup and a stack of sandwiches has evolved into one of the largest fall festivals in downstate Illinois, attracting at its peak upwards of 100,000 visitors over a single, two-day celebration.

-Plus pony rides, a petting zoo, a Victorian-era magician, clog dancers, tomahawk throwing, free musical entertainment, and our very own Pigs on Parade contest
+As the festival expanded, more attractions and activities were added to the lineup.
+Today, attendees can enjoy a wide array of family-friendly activities, such as pony rides, petting zoos, a Victorian-era magician, clog dancers, tomahawk throwing, free musical entertainment, and our very own Pigs on Parade contest.

 Wear comfortable shoes and plan to spend the day!

 Tour the C.H.
 Moore Homestead DeWitt County Museum grounds and huge flea market.